How Did We Get Here?

 * Have you used your mobile phone while driving or crossing a road?

 Could You Cut Down Your Screen Time?

-If you answered yes to any of the above questions like I did, you might benefit from tracking your usage and seeing how much time you actually spend on your phone actively doing something.
+If you answered yes to any of the above questions like I did, you might benefit from tracking your usage and seeing how much time you spend on your phone actively doing something.

 I bought the full version of the app ‘Moment’, as recommended by Adam Alter.
 I didn’t try to change how much I used my phone to get an accurate baseline for the first week.
 My average was 1 hour, 48 minutes of screen time a day.
-Less than the national average, but still not how I really wanted to spend my spare time.
+Less than the national average, but still not how I wanted to spend my spare time.

-I then took on the ‘Bored and Brilliant Challenge’ on the ‘Moment’ app for the following week and set myself the goal of less than 1 hour of screen time each day.
+I then took on the ‘Bored and Brilliant Challenge’ on the ‘Moment’ app for the following week and set the goal of less than 1 hour of screen time each day.

 The ‘Bored and Brilliant Challenge’ was first developed by Manoush Zomorodi after she realised just how long it had been since she had last felt bored, thanks to always being able to look at her phone whenever she had a spare second.
-She also realised that she had very little time to let her mind wander without this time of boredom, which was often when she had her best creative ideas.
+She also realised that she had very little time to let her mind wander without this time of boredom, which was when she had her best creative ideas.
 She then decided to set a challenge on her podcast for her listeners, which became the focus of her subsequent book of the same title.

 - On day 1, the aim was to observe my phone usage.

 - On day 2, I aimed to keep my phone out of reach and in my bag instead of my pocket.